Merpster456/CommunityServiceApp/README.md

 Once downloaded extract the zip and proceed to Mac Start.

+### NOTE

+**If you clone this repository using git on the command line make sure to rename the directory from FBLA-Coding to FBLA-Coding-master**

 ### Mac Start

 To run the program on a mac is very simple.
 Choose between the GUI start or the command line start, the GUI start is recommended.